blessed-sibanda/ansaz/book/5-questions.md

 # 5 Asking Questions

 In this chapter we are going to allow users to create questions.
-The questions will be displayed in the home page.
+Users will also be able to do a full-text search on questions and also find questions by tag names.

 ## 5.1 Scaffold questions